 If you’ve turned up your thermostat and made sure all your radiators are switched on, this is a great way of checking for a localised problem.
 By working this out at an early stage, it can mean saving a lot of time looking for problems elsewhere, such as the whole radiator system or the boiler.

-If you find the radiator is cold at the bottom yet warm at the top, trapped air can also be responsible, however, there might also be debris blocking the heat – more on this later in this article.
+If you find the radiator is cold in certain places but warm in otherstrapped air can also be responsible, however, there might also be debris blocking the heat – more on this later.
 If you’re testing the heat of the radiator, be careful, especially when the heat is turned up, in case of potential burning.
 Use a cloth to protect your hands.

 If you’ve identified which radiator isn’t functioning properly, and it’s possible that there is trapped air, it’s best to bleed the air out.
-Bleeding a radiator is a fairly simple process and perhaps takes the least amount of time (or potential cost).
+Bleeding a radiator is usually a simple, quick and inexpensive process.

 - Turn the key, or screwdriver, anticlockwise to loosen the valve.